With over 12 years of experience, 300+ websites and lots of clients, I have heard a few things over the years and I got me some opinions.

 Building a website is easy.

 Building a lame website might be easy.
-Publishing a very well-thought-out, sophisticated, elegant, effective website takes research, time, and money.
+Publishing a very well-thought-out, sophisticated, elegant, effective website takes research, time, experience, and money.

 Web Designers vs Other Artists